 8. Restoran Peranakan

 This restaurant is an authentic, traditional Nyonya house with rare, traditional Peranakan décor, allowing you to fully immerse yourself in the culture and the food.
-It’s one of the restaurant in Jonker Street, Malacca.
+It’s one of the restaurants in Jonker Street, Malacca.

 Their most popular dishes are their calamari fritters and sambal prawns, though they also have set menus which are great for both individuals and large groups.